zlnew/ease-button-ui/README.md

-# Vue Colorful Button
+# Vue Colorful Button UI

 A Colorful Bootstrap-like button UI component for your Vue.js projects.

 ## Installation

-You can install `vue-colorful-button` via npm by running the following command:
+You can install `vue-colorful-button-ui` via npm by running the following command:

 ```bash
 npm install vue-colorful-button-ui